2009 Nazran bombing: Aftermath

+In the months following the bombing, the federal forces stepped up activities in counterinsurgency in Ingushetia, both in terms of the number of security checkpoints and the deployment of more forces to the interior.
+Despite these measures, the republic was characterized by the fact that over several years, the level of political violence was high, which was indicative of the fact that the local insurgent networks were still strong.

 On 21 August, the militant Islamist Caucasus Emirate group claimed responsibility for the attack.

 Background

 In 2009, the violence grew in the North Caucasian republics of Russia and terrorist attacks became more frequent.
 Although Chechen separatist activity was confirmed to be diminished due to the heavy-handed security measures undertaken by Chechen President Ramzan Kadyrov, violence in Chechnya has been replaced by Islamic insurgency in the neighbouring republics, Dagestan and Ingushetia.

 After the June attempt on President Yevkurov's life, there had been several incidents just days before the Nazran attack on 17 August.
 Several other leading Ingush officials have been assassinated since June 2009, including Deputy Chief Justice of the Supreme Court Aza Gazgireeva, former Deputy Prime Minister Bashir Aushev, the head of the Forensics and Investigations Center Magomed Gadaborshev, and Construction Minister Ruslan Amerkhanov.